• Skip to main content

 Recommended hotels in Jing’an

-• Campanile Shanghai Natural History Museum Hotel: The top budget hotel in Jing’an.
-Like its counterpart near Old City, this property surprises with clean modern rooms that don’t suffer the same cramped quarters or low quality of most offerings in the price range.
+• Campanile Shanghai Natural History Museum Hotel: The best hotel in Jing’an for budget travellers, this property surprises with clean modern rooms that don’t suffer the same cramped quarters or low quality of most offerings in the price range.

 • URBN Boutique Shanghai: A hip & trendy mid-range boutique hotel boasting a unique design aesthetic that fuses modern urban elements with Asian motifs.
 The entire property is designed to be eco-friendly from the mysterious bamboo garden to the locally-sourced seafood at the on-site bistro.

-• Four Seasons Hotel Shanghai: A stunner among Shanghai hotels, this 5-star gem lives up to its parent’s brand with a gentle mix of pure sophistication and modernity.
-Everything from the charming rooms to the soothing on-site spa spells out a dream-like choice for where stay in Shanghai.
+• Four Seasons Hotel Shanghai: A stunner among Shanghai hotels, this luxurious hotel lives up to its parent’s brand with a gentle mix of pure sophistication and modernity.
+Everything from the charming rooms to the soothing on-site spa spells out a dream-like choice for where to stay in Shanghai.

 Lujiazui

-✔ Best area for basking in the ultimate in Shanghai luxury experience
+✔ Best area to stay for basking in the ultimate in Shanghai luxury experience

-While there are certainly more exciting choices for where to stay in Shanghai, those who’d rather spend their nights sipping classy cocktails & indulging in fine dining in the clouds than hustling through crowded food stalls would do well to spend their nights here in Lujiazui.
+While there are certainly more exciting choices for where to stay in Shanghai, those who’d rather spend their nights sipping classy cocktails & indulging in fine dining in the clouds than hustling through crowded food stalls would do well to spend their nights here in Lujiazui and Pudong.

 This is also the best district to spot Shanghai from above.
-Whether or not you stay in Lujiazui, be sure to pop up to the observation deck at Shanghai Tower, the tallest of its kind in the world; or at the equally impressive Shanghai World Financial Center for mega views over the cityscape.
+Whether or not you grab a hotel in Lujiazui or Pudong, be sure to zip up to the observation deck at Shanghai Tower, the tallest of its kind in the world; the equally impressive Shanghai World Financial Center; or at the less skyscraping Oriental Pearl Tower for mega views over the cityscape.

 Recommended hotels in Lujiazui